-Voted Members:Gayle Hall, Keilly McDonald, Gillian McGarry, Andrew Brodie, Fiona Mackie, Jacqui Galloway, Jennifer Reed and Lynne Nicholson.
+Voted Members:Gayle Hall, Keilly McDonald, Gillian McGarry, Andrew Brodie, Fiona Mackie, Jacqui Galloway and Jennifer Reed.

 Head Teacher: Mrs Murray

-Co-Opted Members: Mrs Sandilands, Mrs Tolland, Miss Ashwood, Mrs Guy, Mr Owens and Shiela Nicholson.
+Co-Opted Members: Mrs Tolland, Miss Ashwood, Mrs Guy, Mr Owens and Sheila Nicholson.

 The aims and objectives of Crosshouse Parent Council are:

 raise funds to support children's learning and play

 encourage links between parents and the school

 give parents and carers a forum to discuss their children's education & issues that affect them in school

 help parents and carers become part of the Crosshouse community

 One of the Parent Council’s main objectives is to raise funds to support children’s learning and play.
 This is possible due to the generosity of parents, families and the wider school community when they participate in events organised by the Parent Council such as the disco’s, summer and christmas fayres.